- News & Events

 - Faculty & Staff

 Each year, the College of Arts & Sciences honors some of our best educators with a range of teaching awards.
 These prizes are awarded annually to members of the CAS faculty who exemplify deep and broad commitment, skill, effectiveness, impact, and leadership in teaching.
-Nominations should be sent electronically to Associate Dean Joe Bizup (firstname.lastname@example.org) by March 30.
+Nominations should be sent electronically to the CAS Undergraduate Academic Program Office (firstname.lastname@example.org) by Friday, March 17.

 The five awards are: